Space Station 13: Gameplay

 Optimally, all players spawn at the beginning of each round and perform their jobs, not accounting for human error and malicious intent.
-However, randomly selected players are chosen to spawn as 'antagonists' aboard the station.
-Antagonists can range from mostly normal characters with certain malicious intentions, rogue artificial intelligences, and a wide assortment of monsters and enemies, such as changelings, aliens, Lovecraftian horrors, assassins, and death squads armed with nuclear weapons.
-It can be difficult for normal crew members to identify antagonists, and even harder to determine their objectives.
+However, randomly selected players are chosen to spawn as antagonists aboard the station.
+Antagonists can range from mostly normal characters with certain malicious intentions, rogue artificial intelligence, and a wide assortment of monsters and enemies, such as Changelings, Xenomorphs, creatures of Lovecraftian horror, assassins, and death squads armed with nuclear weapons.
+It can be difficult for normal crew members to identify antagonists and even harder to determine their objectives.

 Due to the presence of antagonists (and, sometimes, due to players failing at their assigned jobs), many rounds escalate into chaos and disorder.
-While communities can have pre-set match timings, often rounds are concluded when the situation becomes critical and evacuation procedures are initiated.
+While communities can have pre-set match timings, rounds are often concluded when the situation becomes critical and evacuation procedures are initiated.

-There are several different servers to play on, each sporting their own set of rules and gameplay elements.
+There are several different servers to play on, each sporting its own set of rules and gameplay elements.
 Examples include Goonstation, originally created by users of Something Awful (who are collectively referred to as "goons"), CM-SS13 (with CM standing for Colonial Marines), a server inspired by the Alien franchise, /tg/station 13, originally created by members of 4chan's /tg/ or "traditional games" board and Paradise Station, a popular generalist server with a large Russian offshoot.

 Plot

-Due to each server's lack of an agreed canonical storyline, most if not all servers have individualized lores and backstories.
+Due to each server's lack of an agreed canonical storyline, most, if not all, servers have individualized lores.
 Generally, Space Station 13 takes place several centuries in the future on a research station owned by the megacorporation known as Nanotrasen.
-The station exists to research the mineral 'plasma' (or 'phoron' on some servers), which is very valuable, possibly due to its extreme flammability.
-Nanotrasen's influence and power have effectively made them a government entity, but is often left ambiguous as to whether they are good, evil or a neutral party (depending on the server).
+The station exists to research the mineral 'plasma' (also referred to as 'phoron'), which is very valuable, possibly due to its extreme flammability.
+Nanotrasen's influence and power have effectively made them a government entity, but it is often left ambiguous as to whether they are good, evil, or a neutral party (depending on the server).

 Due to Nanotrasen's immense stature and massive monopoly on plasma, it is targeted by an array of third-party aggressors.
-This includes, but is not limited to: the Syndicate (a coalition of smaller companies and planetary governments), the Space Wizard Federation (a federal group of thaumaturgical aggressors), and Changelings (an extraterrestrial species with the ability to take on the form of any organic life-form they've absorbed, as seen in The Thing).
+This includes but is not limited to, the Syndicate (a coalition of smaller companies and planetary governments), the Space Wizard Federation (a federal group of thaumaturgical aggressors), and Changelings (an extraterrestrial species with the ability to take on the form of any organic life-form they've absorbed, as seen in The Thing).

-Servers

-There are several different types of servers in Space Station 13, each with its own focus and gameplay style.
-Some of the most popular server types include: